Zumbala/jerriepelser.com/content/hire.md

 ## Technologies I work with

-The following are some of my primary technologies I am familiar with:
+The following are some of the primary technologies I am familiar with and have recent experience with:

 * ASP.NET Core (MVC, Razor Pages and APIs)
 * HTML, JavaScript and CSS